Cracked Tooth Filling and Broken Tooth Filling

 The tooth remains alive after a traditional filling.
 During a root canal, the pulp of the tooth is removed.
 The tooth is cleaned out all the way into the roots.
 A filling is then added.
 A crown is often necessary, as well.

 Your general dentist can help with fix chipped tooth.
 Most require minor repairs.
 If more cosmetic work is necessary, you may get a referral to a cosmetic dentist.
 If your tooth becomes chipped after office hours, call your dentist’s emergency line or visit an emergency dental clinic.
 This is not always an emergency.
 Your dentist may ask you to come to the first available appointment, however.
 If you need a new dentist, look online or ask your insurance provider for the name of a new dentist near you.

 When is a dental crown considered to be a necessity?

 A crown helps add strength to a tooth.
 These are often placed on children if they have a cavity on the non-permanent tooth.
 It keeps the tooth healthy until it is ready to fall out.
 Root canals and broken teeth may require a crown to support the repair.

 Understanding Chipped Tooth Sensitivity

 A chipped tooth can cause some sensitivity if the nerves are exposed.
 You may notice pain when eating or drinking.
 The pain may happen when you eat something hot or cold.
 You may also notice pain when you apply pressure while chewing.
 Call the dentist for an immediate appointment.

-A broken tooth or broken filling can cause a lot of discomfort.
+A tooth broke around old filling can cause a lot of discomfort.
 You must see a dentist quickly for proper tooth repair.
 The damage can become worse if you delay the dental visit.
-A filling can repair a broken or chipped tooth.
-You may also need a replacement for a lost or cracked filling.
+A filling can repair a broken tooth filling or chipped tooth filling.
+You may also need a replacement for a lost or cracked tooth filling.
 Call Emergency Dentist today to discuss a broken tooth repair.